ClaraML96/ClaraML96.github.io/index.markdown

 </div>
 <strong>Figure 3:</strong> The histogram shows the distribution of subway ridership across different hours of the day.

-When exploring the histogram in **Figure 3**, we observe that subway usage begins to rise around 6 AM, coinciding with the morning rush hour.
-The increase continues steadily until it peaks around 5 PM, reflecting the evening commute.
-After this point, ridership drops off significantly, especially between 1 AM and 4 AM, which aligns with typical work and activity schedules in the city, even in a place famously known as *“the city that never sleeps.”*
+In **Figure 3**, we see that subway activity starts rising sharply around 6 AM, aligned with the morning rush hour.
+Ridership peaks at 5 PM, during the evening commute, and then declines rapidly after midnight.
+The drop between 1 AM and 4 AM reflects the few hours when the city—and its commuters—finally rest, despite New York’s *“city that never sleeps”* reputation.

 ## ACT II : When the City Celebrates, the Subway Becomes a Party